FULL TEXT: Read Sen. Al Franken's Entire Resignation Speech

 For a decade now, every time I would get tired, or discouraged, or frustrated, I would think about the people I was doing this for, and it would get me back up on my feet.
 I know the same will be true for everyone who decides to pursue a politics that is about improving people’s lives.
 And I hope you know that I will be right there fighting alongside you, every step of the way.

-With that, M. President, I yield the floor.
+With that, Mr. President, I yield the floor.